-Irenee lives with his father and his mother.
-His duties at home include running errands and cleaning.
+Irenee makes his home with his father and his mother.
+Running errands and cleaning are his household duties.
+His father is sometimes employed and his mother is sometimes employed.
 There are 3 children in the family.
-His father is sometimes employed and his mother is sometimes employed.

 Your love and support will help Irenee to receive the assistance he needs to develop his potential.
 Please pray for him.

 Irenee lives in the coastal community of Agoe Anome, home to approximately 20,000 residents.
 Typical houses are constructed of dirt floors, brick walls and corrugated iron roofs.
 The primary ethnic group is Ewe, and the most commonly spoken language is Mina.